HoffmannTom/DevOps-with-Docker/Part-3/3.8/README.md

 ```

-Using multi-stage bulid with alpine:3.16.0 shrinked the image size down to about 60 MB.
+Using multi-stage build with alpine:3.16.0 shrinked the image size down to about 60 MB.
 The packages nodejs and npm took quite much space and therefore I switched to busybox base image.
 It can serve static files and don't need additional packages.
 The image shrinked again to around 6 MB.